openshift/gcp-project-operator/docs/troubleshooting.md

 ### Explanation

 This error message means you have started running the operator locally without having the ProjectClaim custom resource definition applied in the Kubernetes cluster.
-As a result, kubernetes (and GCP Operator in extend) does not know what a ProjectClaim is.
+As a result, kubernetes (and, by extension, the GCP Operator) does not know what a ProjectClaim is.

 ### Solution